 – Ocean, New Wave

 Some of these songs are absolute slam-dunks, compelling you to listen repeatedly.
 The title track kicks things off in a style reminiscent of the older Against Me! screaming about working class alcoholism and tragedy.
-This time it’s about a trans-women wishing boys would see her as a real (biological) women, how will the angry ballad fists cope?
+This time it’s about a trans-women wishing boys would see her as a women.
 ‘True Trans Soul Rebel’ follows this like a catchy and angry punch in the face.
 ‘FuckMyLife666’ picks up the sound AM! left with on White Crosses and expands into a masterpiece.

 Some of the other tracks feel like filler.
 ‘Paralytics States’ features some of the album’s best lyrics and energy but fails to deliver on hooks, the title ‘Osama Bin Laden as the Crucified Christ’ is more interesting than the actual content of the song.
 ‘Unconditional Love’ has interesting lyrics, but is too musically boring to merit more than a passing interest.
 Many of the other tracks fall somewhere in between the hit and filler spectrum, making a well-rounded album that falls short of classic.